rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

  1 out of 21-million, always.

-It's like using real-estate as a unit of account, except it's fungible and the value won't go down because of bad schools in your neighborhood.
+It's like using real-estate as a unit of account, except it's fungible, infinitely divisible, and the value won't go down because of bad schools in your neighborhood.

 As Bitcoin adoption increases,